Rhino UK designed and installed an interactive, inclusive & accessible sensory room and viewing area at Chelsea’s Stamford....Read case study

 £3 million of National Lottery funding was up for grabs and 95 organisations shortlisted across the UK, one being Little Miracles in Ramsey.

-Little Miracles is a charity that supports families that have children with additional needs, disabilities and life limiting conditions.
+Little Miracles is a charity that supports families that have children with additional needs, disabilities and life-limiting conditions.
 These children need a place to play, laugh and create friendships.
-Little Miracles provides this whilst the families are able to access the advice, support and care they deserve.
+Little Miracles provides this whilst families are able to access the advice, support and care they deserve.

-The charity decided they would use the £48,917 funding to create a beautiful sensory space in their Children’s centre and to also have more soft play resources, specialist sensory toys and interactive sensory equipment throughout the centre.
+The charity decided they would use the £48,917 funding to create a beautiful sensory space in their Children’s centre; to offer more soft play resources, specialist sensory toys and interactive sensory equipment throughout the centre.

-Little Miracles contacted Rhino Sensory UK and were keen to get the plans in place as soon as possible as they were working to a tight deadline to get the equipment installed for the National Lottery television launch in only 2 weeks’ time!
+Little Miracles contacted Rhino Sensory UK and were keen to get the plans in place as soon as possible.
+They were working to a tight deadline to get the equipment installed for the National Lottery television launch in only two weeks time!

-We were delighted to work with Little Miracles and got set to work right away, ensuring the 2 week deadline was hit.
+We were delighted to work with Little Miracles and got set to work right away, ensuring the two-week deadline was hit.

-Rhino UK wanted to create a sensory room to suit a variety of users; those who wanted to relax, learn, stimulate a certain area/disability, distraction techniques, socialise and many more.
-This was achieved through implementing a variety of equipment such as, projection, tactile panels, interactive sensory equipment, cosy bean bags, UV lighting, Fibre Optics and sensory toys to play with whilst in the room.
+Rhino UK wanted to create a sensory room to suit a variety of users; those who wanted to relax, learn, stimulate a specific area/disability, distraction techniques, socialise and many more.
+They achieved this by resourcing a variety of sensory equipment like projection and light effects, tactile wall panels, interactive sensory equipment, cosy beanbags, UV lighting, Fibre Optics and sensory toys to play with whilst in the room.

-The centre also has a mobile OmiVista which is a motion-activated projection system that creates dynamic interactive images on the floor or surface, with 100’s of educational and playful apps to choose from.
-This is perfect for the centre as it can be wheeled into different rooms and utilised throughout the chain of locations Little Miracles occupies.
+The centre also has a mobile OmiVista, a motion-activated projection system that creates dynamic interactive images on the floor or surface and comes preloaded with 100’s of educational and playful apps.
+Rhino thought it’d be perfect for Little Miracles.
+It can easily be wheeled between rooms and shared between the Little Miracles family of centres.

-The Sensory room and equipment was designed and installed within the 2 weeks and the room was officially opened with the ribbon cut by the Mayor of Ramsey, Amy from Little Miracles and Richard who visits the centre.
-Local families attended and admired the new sensory resources and agreed the facility would have an amazing and positive impact on so many lives.
+The Sensory room and equipment were designed and installed to meet the urgent two-week deadline.
+Little Miracles officially opened their new sensory room with a celebratory ribbon-cutting ceremony hosted by the Mayor of Ramsey, Amy from Little Miracles, and Richard, who visits the centre.
+Local families attended and admired the new sensory resources and agreed the facility would have an incredible and positive impact on so many lives.

-The Sensory Room created a stimulating and relaxing sensory environment which delivers a range of experiences for learning, stimulation, therapy, relaxation and fun.
-Specific therapy work including, physiotherapy, speech therapy and aromatherapy can also be held in the sensory room.
+The Sensory Room created a stimulating and relaxing sensory environment that delivers a range of experiences for learning, stimulation, therapy, relaxation and fun.
+In addition, specific therapy work including, physiotherapy, speech therapy and aromatherapy, can also be hosted in the sensory room.

 Rhino UK would like to thank Little Miracles for giving them the opportunity to work with them on this incredible project.